 When designing airplanes, engineers keep in mind the force of drag and the principle of energy conservation.
-Since drag slows down an airplane and makes it less efficient (requiring more fuel), an engineer's goal is to design a plane that reduces drag.
-Minimizing the amount of drag acting on an aircraft may require modifying the wing or fuselage shapes.
+Since drag slows down airplanes and makes them less efficient (requiring more fuel), engineers aim to design planes that reduce drag.
+Minimizing the amount of drag acting on aircraft often involves modifying the wing and/or fuselage shapes.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,